A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Computational investigations

 \subsubsection{Accuracy}

 Fig.~\ref{fig:EffStressGrain} shows the xx-component of the effective stress.
 We observe that the P1 discretization strongly overestimates the effective stress at low resolutions, followed by the Q1R discretization.
 The X-FEM discretization and the CoVo discretization approximate the xx-component of the effective stress the most accurately at the lowest resolution considered.
 As the voxel count per axis increases, the X-FEM discretization appears to converge faster in the effective stress than the CoVo discretization.
 To investigate the accuracy of the effective stress approximations more closely, we consider the relative error in the xx-component of the effective stress with reference to the X-FEM result at voxel count \mbox{$N=1200$} in Fig~\ref{fig:ErrEffStressGrain}.
+Other reference solutions are possible, yet come with disadvantages.
+To retain the fluidity of reading, these considerations are outsourced to Apx.~\ref{apx:reference}.
 We observe that at low resolutions, the CoVo discretization approximates the xx-component of the effective stress the most accurately.
 However, for voxel counts greater than $128$ voxels per axis, the X-FEM discretization approximates the xx-component of the effective stress the closest.
 Moreover, for X-FEM, we observe a quadratically decreasing error with increasing resolution, whereas for the CoVo, the P1 and the Q1R discretization the decrease in the error is linear.
 The convergence rates confirm those identified for Hashin's neutral inclusion in section~\ref{sec:hashin}.